Hardi23/ESP32_LED_TICKER/README.md

    ```
    %PLACEHOLDER_NAME%
    ```
-## That's about it feel free to ask questions if you encounter problems
+## The given IP will be displayed on startup

-### Cheers Josh
+_That's about it feel free to ask questions if you encounter problems, Cheers Josh_